philipwalsh/finding_team_kermit/README.md

 My diagonals look great and only 2 no-kermit identified as yes-kermit.

-If i ratchet up the threshold to 95% I increase my class only 1 precision to 94%
+If i ratchet up the threshold to 95% ...

 ![threshold at 50%](images/readme/threshold_95.JPG)